 Following best SEO practices, you should:

-● Give each page a unique meta description that clearly reflects what message of the page.
+- Give each page a unique meta description that clearly reflects what’s on the page.

-● Include your most significant keywords, but don’t over stuff them.
+- Include your most significant keywords, but don’t over stuff them.
 Write for your audience—make it easy to read.

 Heading tags are HTML tags that are used to identify headings and subheadings within your content from other types of text.
 The hierarchy goes from H1- H6, with H1 being the most “important” tag.